claudijo/react-2d-canvas/README.md

 for a detailed explanation of this optimization strategy.

 The follwoing event handlers passed to the `<Layer>` component will be forwarded to the underlying HTML `<canvas>` element.
 Note that event handlers are typically not passed to the `<Layer>` component.
-Instead, attach them directly on the different child components, such as `<Rectangle>`, `<Circle>` etc.
+Instead, attached directly on the different child components, such as `<Rectangle>`, `<Circle>` etc.

 * `onClick`